 The Magic of Maintenance

-As you can see our body doesn’t want to lose weight anymore than we want to diet.
-The down regulation of our metabolic rate and the difficulty of the diet eventually come together to make our fat loss quest almost impossible.
+The downregulation of our metabolic rate and the difficulty of the diet eventually come together to make our fat loss quest very challenging.
 That is where the magic that is maintenance comes in.
 What happens when we stop aiming to lose weight and aim instead to maintain:

 - Hunger dissipates.

 Essentially, everything that came down during our diet will come back up.
 You will feel more like your usual self and the machines start running properly again.
 However, this doesn’t occur overnight, it seems that you need to be at maintenance calories for at least 3 consecutive days to see everything come back up.
 A one day refeed won’t cut it.
 The longer you’ve dieted for and the lower your body fat % the longer it will take to feel relatively normal again.

 But what if you haven’t got to your fat loss goal yet and you’re not happy maintaining your current weight?
 Well, I am not saying this is the end, it could be, but it doesn’t have to be.
 I like to see this as “the diet before the diet”.
 The length of time you spend at maintenance and how you get there will depend on multiple factors.
 Think of this as diet periodisation, you’re lowering the intensity to allow yourself to come back stronger.